eternalgooner/eternalgooner.github.io/_posts/2023-02-12-java-completable-future-failure-success.md

 {: .prompt-info }

 ## Sample Scenario
 Say we have a `CompletableFuture` and we want to be able to handle the success and failure scenarios.
-The `CompletableFuture` API allows easy handling of this.
+The `CompletableFuture` API allows easy handling of this through 3 different approaches.

 Imagine we have a `CompletableFuture` that looks something like this:
 ```java